magnesj/ResInsight/docs/OctaveInterfaceReference.md

 This function returns a two dimensional matrix: [ActiveCells][Num TimestepsRequested] containing the requested property data from the case with CaseId.
 If the case contains coarse-cells, the results are expanded onto the active cells.
 If the CaseId is not defined, ResInsight's Current Case is used.
-The RequestedTimeSteps must contain a list of indices to the requested timesteps.
-If not defined, all the timesteps are returned.
+The RequestedTimeSteps must contain a list of indices to the requested time steps.
+If not defined, all the time steps are returned.

 #### Matrix[numI][numJ][numK][numTimestepsRequested] riGetGridProperty([CaseId], GridIndex , PropertyName, [RequestedTimeSteps], [PorosityModel = "Matrix"|"Fracture"])
-This function returns a matrix of the requested property data for all the grid cells in the requested grid for each requested timestep.
+This function returns a matrix of the requested property data for all the grid cells in the requested grid for each requested time step.
 Grids are indexed from 0 (main grid) to max number of LGR's If the CaseId is not defined, ResInsight's Current Case is used.
 The RequestedTimeSteps must contain a list of indices to the requested time steps.
-If not defined, all the timesteps are returned.
+If not defined, all the time steps are returned.
 Writing Back to ResInsight

 #### riSetActiveCellProperty( Matrix[numActiveCells][numTimeSteps], [CaseId], PropertyName, [TimeStepIndices], [PorosityModel = "Matrix"|"Fracture"])